gshipley/summitlab14/Chapters/19-Jenkins.md

 	https://jenkins-ose.apps.example.com/job/todo-build/

-Authenticate to the Jenkins environment by providing the username and password that was displayed after adding the Jenkins application.
+Authenticate to the Jenkins environment by providing the username and password that were displayed after adding the Jenkins application.

 ![](http://training.runcloudrun.com/images/jenkins.png)